hplgit/doconce/doc/pub/slides/scientific_writing.md

 <!-- !split -->
 ### Can I assemble lots of different writings to a new future document (book)?

-Suppose I write various types ofscientific material,
+Suppose I write various types of scientific material,

  * LaTeX document,
  * blog posts (HTML),